-It used to be the ultimate experience for adventurers in the Italian Dolomites.
-Who wouldn’t want to walk on the same suspension bridge Sylvester Stalone himself did, when shooting the Cliffhanger movie?
+Via ferrata Ivano Dibona used to be the ultimate experience for adventurers in the Italian Dolomites.
+Who wouldn’t want to walk on the same suspension bridge Sylvester Stalone himself did when shooting the Cliffhanger movie?

-Back in 2016 however the gondola, which was providing easy access to the start of the route, closed down, significantly slowing down the traffic.
+Back in 2016 the gondola, which was providing easy access to the start of the route closed down, significantly slowing down the traffic.
 Today only those who have enough stamina to face a full day and 1600 meters of elevation change venture onto the via ferrata Ivano Dibona.

-In my previous season in the Dolomites I tackled the nearby via ferrata Marino Bianchi and I was in no rush to repeat hiking on the scree slope up to Forcella Staulanza, where they both begin.
+In my previous season in the Dolomites I tackled the nearby via ferrata Marino Bianchi and I was in no rush to repeat the hike on the scree slope up to Forcella Staunies, where they both begin, any time soon.

 Where does the via ferrata Ivano Dibona start?

 To get to the start of the approach hike you will first need to take a chairlift.

 The Rio Gere – Son Forca chairlift is located ca 15 min (8km) drive from Cortina D’Ampezzo towards Passo Tre Croci.
 During the summer season, the lift remains open from the third week of June until mid-September.
 This only gives a 12-week window for tackling this iron path.

 The return ticket costs 17 Euros return (or 11.80 one way).
 Since this route can be turned into a loop I do recommend purchasing the return ticket in order to save money.

 There is an ample parking area on the opposite side of the road from the chairlift.
 Follow the link for directions.